 Bernard Broughton suggests looking at 'the operation's relevance and design, progress in achieving the operation's objectives (i.e. results), any gaps or unintended impact, the effectiveness and efficiency of the mode of implementation, and the appropriateness and application of operational guidelines and policies'.
 The DEC's Monitoring Mission ToR specify the last part of this as 'adherence to ... the Code of Conduct for RC/RC Movement and NGOs in disaster relief, as well as Sphere guidelines, and the best practice encapsulated in People in Aid and the IASC Code on protection from sexual abuse and exploitation'.
-UNHCR suggests that 'RTEs will reverse the conventional process [which tends to look at specific situations and draw general conclusions]: the real-time evaluator will be aware of such general lessons and apply them to specific situations'.
-This emphasis appears to be common in ToR for RTEs.
+UNHCR suggests that 'RTEs will reverse the conventional process [which tends to look at specific situations and draw general conclusions]: the real-time evaluator will be aware of such general lessons and apply them ator will be aware of such general lessons and apply them